 In the current National Taxpayer Advocate Report, FATCA is listed among the 25 “Most Serious Problems” facing taxpayers because of its “[p]otential to be [b]urdensome, [o]verly [b]road, and [d]etrimental to [t]axpayer [r]ights.”
 She pointed out that more than a few informed stakeholders in the issue “have questioned, from both a financial and tax policy perspective, whether the benefits of FATCA, including the additional tax revenue it is estimated to raise, are sufficient to justify the compliance burdens and economic hardships to which it subjects individuals and business entities.”

 “ObamaCare”: A Tax Complexity Debacle in Itself

-The 2010 health care law has been imposing financial burdens on Americans for some time, but this year it will get a lot more painful.
+The 2010 health care law has been imposing financial burdens on Americans for some time, but this year it is getting a lot more painful.
 New headaches include surtaxes on upper-income households, an excise tax on the manufacture of certain medical devices, and a new limit on itemized deductions for medical expenses.
-Although opponents of “Obamacare” expressed fears that it would expand the duties and powers of the Internal Revenue Service (IRS), the topic has received scant media coverage.
-That’s why a recent special report entitled “Implementing National Health Care” from tax litigation consultant and author Dan Pilla is so important.
-Pilla lays out in excellent detail the “administrative and compliance challenges facing taxpayers and the IRS.”
+Although opponents of “Obamacare” expressed fears that it would expand the duties and powers of the Internal Revenue Service (IRS), the topic received scant media coverage.
+That’s why a special report entitled “Implementing National Health Care” from tax litigation consultant and author Dan Pilla is so important.
+Pilla laid out in excellent detail the “administrative and compliance challenges facing taxpayers and the IRS.”
 They include: